 The association conducts an annual meeting and potluck fish fry picnic each summer.

-At this meeting the association studies new ideas offered and keeps members informed of existing projects.
+At its annual meeting the association studies new ideas offered and keeps members informed of existing projects.
 Our association has a successful yearly (ice out, date guessing) contest raffle.
 All of the monies from the raffle, along with contributions from the Winsted Sportsmen’s Club and the Watertown Rod & Gun Club are used to finance a bi-annual walleye stocking program.
 Our association also has a newsletter/blog for membership communication, community interaction, and articles of interest.

 Our association is also creating a water sample data base through the Wright Soil and Water Conservation District.
 Volunteers submit lake water samples monthly from (May through September) to district offices in Buffalo.
 These samples are shipped in turn with other Wright County area lake samples to RMB Labs in Detroit Lakes to record water clarity and phosphate levels.
 Water clarity “Secchi Dish” checks are also done for the MPCA.

-The Lake Mary Association was awarded a $2000 grant for participating in the Minnesota Healthy Lakes & Rivers Partnership program.
+The Lake Mary Association was awarded a $2,000 grant for participating in the Minnesota Healthy Lakes & Rivers Partnership program.
 This is a program sponsored by the McKnight Foundation.
 A lake plan was made up during this process.
 Following this lake plan, a Point Intercept Map project was awarded in 2010.
-The Point Intercept Map was completed by the Minnesota PLM Lakes & Land Management Group in September of 2011.
+The Point Intercept Map was completed by the Minnesota PLM Lakes & Land Management Group in September 2011.
 PLM used GPS technology to study and “map” the underwater vegetation growth in Lake Mary.
 This helps the association better understand the vegetation health of Lake Mary and will guide it in the coming years for future projects to improve Lake Mary’s water quality.